Sabayon/sabayon-website-next/content/release/latest-stable-release-sabayon-1803.md

 With this release, we are dropping support for Qt4, which [reached its end of life in december 2015](https://wiki.qt.io/Main#Quick_Access_.28Portal.29) (!)

-Whenever a Linux kernel reaches its end-of-life, we will drop it from entropy, too.
+As mentioned in earlier articles, we are trying to stay on par with Linux LTS kernels for our stable releases.
+We are considering dropping ones from entropy, when they reach their end-of-life.
 After all, you're here to enjoy the latest and greatest, aren't you? ;-)

 Sadly, we stopped updating the updates for ARM devices (Raspberry Pi, Odroid and BananaPi) due to a lack of time for maintenance.